fostyfost/redux-eggs/README.md

 ### React

-`@redux-eggs/react` - a package that provides a function to create an injector component that allows you to add parts of Redux store before the component is mounted, and remove them after the component is unmounted.
+`@redux-eggs/react` - a package that provides higher-order component (HOC) and function to create an injector component that allows you to add parts of Redux store before the component is mounted, and remove them after the component is unmounted.

 [More details here](https://github.com/fostyfost/redux-eggs/tree/main/packages/react#readme).